svikashk/docs/guide/sprint-archive.md

 If your Sprint contains open items, you will be asked to remove them from the Sprint before you can archive your Sprint.

-Once the Sprint is archived, you can access your archived sprints by clicking on "Archived Sprints" from the project's sidebar.
+Once the Sprint is archived, you can access your archived sprints by clicking on "Archived Sprints" from the squad's sidebar.

 ---

 ## How to unarchive a Sprint

-- From the project's sidebar, click on "Archived Sprints".
+- From the squad's sidebar, click on "Archived Sprints".

 ![Access archived Sprint from sidebar](/guide/assets/uploads/zepel-sprints-archived-sidebar.png "Archived Sprint")